saint4lord/Signify-app/README.md

 ## How to Contribute

 I welcome contributions from developers, designers, and accessibility advocates!
-Whether it's refining gesture recognition, adding new features, or improving user experience, your input will help us build a more accessible world.
+Whether it's refining gesture recognition, adding new features, or improving user experience, your input will help me build a more accessible world.

 ### Get Started
 1. Fork the repository and clone it to your local machine.